natemcmaster/blog/_posts/dev/2017-11-11-msbuild-task-with-dependencies.md

 ## The exception

-If you need access to MSBuild's object model so you have richer access to logging, items, properties, and task outputs, you will still need to write a task.
-But even in this case, I recommend making your task simply a wrapper for starting a new process that launches your console tool.
+If you need access to MSBuild's object model so you can use logging, items, properties, and task outputs, you will still need to write a task.
+But even in this case, I recommend making a task that acts as a wrapper for invoking the console tool.

 The [ToolTask](https://docs.microsoft.com/en-us/dotnet/api/microsoft.build.utilities.tooltask?view=netframework-4.7.1) API in MSBuild is designed for exactly this.
 See an example implementation here: [ToolTask implementation](https://github.com/natemcmaster/Yarn.MSBuild/blob/2813c1442403f69f66f525cf7e64e34319a3e678/src/Yarn.MSBuild/Yarn.cs).